Manifest.mf specification

 cola {group} {name}

-You must make sure your command’s group and name combination is unique
+You must make sure your command’s group and name combination is unique.

-to empty string.
+to an empty string.

 {